-If you have work that involves asbestos taking place at a building or workplace that you own or manage, you must make sure that appropriate health monitoring is in place for the workers carrying out the work.
+If you have work that involves asbestos taking place at your building or workplace, you are responsible for making sure that health monitoring is provided for the workers involved.

 The duty to provide health monitoring is shared between relevant PCBUs.
-You may not be providing health monitoring to workers, but you must check that health monitoring is being provided to workers by another PCBU.
+This means that you may not be providing health monitoring to workers, but you must check that health monitoring is being provided to workers by another PCBU.